smittytone/FeatherClock/README.md

 The temperature is collected from [Open Meteo](https://open-meteo.com/), which provides free access for low-volume, non-commercial applications.

+Version 1.4.0 also includes the option to alternate the clock with a readout of the current day of the month and the month.
+This requires the `prefs.json` file to be updated with additional keys, and this has been done with the sample file included here (see **Clock Settings**, below).
+It is easy to turn off this feature if you don't require it: change the value of the `show_date` key to `false`, or comment out the line.
+By default, the clock will show the date.

 ### Installation ###

 #### Pre-requisites ####